It’s big reveal time. I’m going to come clean.

 There are also countless websites and blogs dedicated to just this topic.
 Many popular destinations have vegetarian guides galore written about them.
 It’s not hard to find places to eat on the internet unless you’re a bit more off the beaten path and if you are, ask the locals.
 They’re often more than happy to help.

 If you’re really worried about it, opt for places that you know will have options for you.
 Though in my experience there is almost always a way to find vegetarian food if you’re thoughtful and creative with your search.
+There are often so many places to eat vegetarian or vegan when you’re traveling, like these vegan ones in Boston.

 You’re on your way